 Look at the list of ingredients and see if you can find hydrogenated oils or partially hydrogenated oils are on the ingredient list.
 That’s just the scientific term for what it really is.

 Keep in mind that the ingredients are listed in order of the largest quantity.
 Therefore, if it’s higher up on the list that product contains a lot of it.

 Quick dare: go take a look in your cabinets.
 You’d be surprised how many items contain trans fat.
 By becoming an expert in reading labels, you can reduce your intake of unhealthy products and begin to live your healthiest life.

 Also, if you really want to avoid eating trans fat please don’t eat fast food products.
-They are always filled with it.
+It’s almost impossible to know what you’re truly eating when you do.
 Also, when you go out to a restaurant look for keywords such as baked or broiled.
 These items will be a healthier option for you.

-Try to remove all artificially made trans fatty acids from your diet.
-There’s no benefits of them and only do harm to the human body.
+Try to remove all artificially made trans-fatty acids from your diet.
+There are no benefits to them and they only do harm to the human body.
 Some of the many negative effects of them are: